 The Rant: Mercenaries should of course be... mercenary.
 Any opportunity to turn someone else's misfortune into a quick buck should be grabbed and made the most of.
 There's no need to be impolite about it though.
 That's the one mistake PCs often make.
 Why raid a cave system full of goblins, slaughtering all before you at considerable risk to life and limb, when you can simply rock up to the front door, make pleasant conversation about how nice a cave system it is, and how it'd be a right shame if anything were to happen to it, while meaningfully picking your teeth with a two-handed sword?

-In Dinosaur Comics, T. Rex apparently says this kind of thing all the time out of genuine concern, unaware of how it sounds.
+- In Dinosaur Comics, T. Rex apparently says this kind of thing all the time out of genuine concern, unaware of how it sounds.

 Hbomberguy: That's a nice barrel you've got there.
 Shame if something... happened to it.

-In the Welcome to Night Vale episode "The Deft Bowman", we're introduced to the new Strexcorp manager for the radio station.
+- In the episode "The Deft Bowman", we're introduced to the new StrexCorp manager for the radio station.
 She and Cecil get along so well; she loves everything about him, and the show, even his boyfriend.
 Yes, that perfect, scientist boyfriend.
 What was his name again?
 Carlos?
 Right, Carlos...

-Strexcorp is also very fond of Cecil's delightful cat, and his beloved niece, Janice.
+- StrexCorp is also very fond of Cecil's delightful cat, and his beloved niece, Janice.
 The mouthier he gets on the air, the more things Strex seems to find to love about his social circle.

 - And following his blatantly anti-Strex statements at the end of Numbers, they acted on their threats.
 Poor kitty.

-In April 2006, the Motion Picture Association of America actually used this in a letter to Swedish State Secretary Dan Eliasson, with thinly-veiled threats of trade reprisals and/or a smear campaign against Sweden.
+- In April 2006, the Motion Picture Association of America actually used this in a letter to Swedish State Secretary Dan Eliasson, with thinly-veiled threats of trade reprisals and/or a smear campaign against Sweden.

-John Malcolm: As we discussed during our meeting, it is certainly not in Sweden's best interests to earn a reputation along other nations and trading partners as a place where utter lawlessness with respect to intellectual property rights is tolerated.
+John Malcolm: As we discussed during our meeting, it is certainly not in Sweden's best interests to earn a reputation among other nations and trading partners as a place where utter lawlessness with respect to intellectual property rights is tolerated.

-Off: But if you have to [ask questions], at the very least, don't ask any questions about Guy-André Kieffer.
+Off: "But if you have to [ask questions], at the very least, don't ask any questions about Guy-André Kieffer.
 Whatever you do, don't even mention his name."
 Maybe that's good advice, but wherever I went they would raise his name and in ways that I realized weren't even veiled threats.
-I would be speaking with somebody in the business and they would say, 'You know what happened to the last person who asked these questions?
-I wonder where he is now?'
+I would be speaking with somebody in the business and they would say, "You know what happened to the last person who asked these questions?
+I wonder where he is now?"
 They would just look at you.
 You got the message.
 I quickly realized how incredibly sinister and evil this story really was.